Alec Gray (horticulturalist): Life and career

-During the 1940s Gray would found the business Broadleigh Gardens.
-He would also go onto established a nursery at Treswithian near Camborne where he ran a nursery business throughout the 1950s and 1960s.
+During the 1940s, Gray founded the business Broadleigh Gardens at Bishops Hull.
+He would also go on to establish a nursery at Treswithian near Camborne where he ran a nursery business throughout the 1950s and 1960s.
 He kept Broadleigh Gardens for many years before selling it in 1972.
 Gray was also an amateur archaeologist and was one of the first people to excavate a stone age village at Bant's Carn.
-In 1972 his and others archaeological findings would be published collectively in the book, Cornish Archaeology volume 11.
-In 1979 he would also go onto publish a book of his own book titled To Scilly, which was filled with poems he had written inspired by his time at the Isles of Scilly.
+In 1972, his and others' archaeological findings would be published collectively in the book, Cornish Archaeology; volume 11.
+In 1979, he would also go on to publish a book of his own titled To Scilly, which was filled with poems he had written inspired by his time on the Isles of Scilly.

 Gray specialised in miniature daffodils, many bred from plants collected on trips to Southern Europe.
-Whilst some miniatures had been bred previously, Gray effectively created the modern form of miniature daffodil, originally as an inadvertent accident during his attempts to breed early-flowering larger varieties.
+Whilst some miniatures had been bred previously, Gray effectively created the modern form of miniature daffodil, originally as inadvertently during his attempts to breed early-flowering larger varieties.
 Amongst the cultivars he subsequently developed was Narcissus 'Tête-à-Tête', first grown in the 1940s, and which became the most widely grown miniature variety despite Gray initially being unimpressed with the plant.
 "Tête-à-Tête" remains an extremely commercially significant variety: by 2006 it made up some 34% of the total Dutch daffodil bulb trade, with 17 million pots sold at auction.
 A number of his other varieties won the Royal Horticultural Society Award of Garden Merit, including "Elka", "Jumblie", "Minnow" and "Sun Disc".

-Gray retired in 1984 and died only two years later in 1986.
-After his death, Gray's daffodil collection was sold to Walter Stagg and then to Lady Skelmersdale of Broadleigh Gardens, Taunton.
+Gray retired in 1984, and died in 1986.
+After his death, Gray's daffodil collection was sold to Walter Stagg and then to Lady Skelmersdale of Broadleigh Gardens near Taunton.
 The various narcissus species, hybrids and cultivars are now part of a National Collection at Broadleigh Gardens where they are maintained, propagated and can be visited.